 Johnny Appleseed Day

-Johnny Appleseed Day is a day that commemorates the birth of John Chapman — an American pioneer who was responsible for introducing apple trees to parts of Illinois, Indiana, Ohio, West Virginia, and Pennsylvania and is better known for his nickname Johnny Appleseed than he is for his real name.
+Johnny Appleseed Day commemorates the birth of John Chapman—an American pioneer who introduced apple trees to parts of Illinois, Indiana, Ohio, West Virginia, and Pennsylvania.
+He is better known by his nickname, Johnny Appleseed, than his real name.

-This is a holiday that’s not only observed on September 26th for many people to coincide with Mr. Chapman’s birth anniversary but is also observed on March 11th to coincide with prime apple planting season.
-So feel free to celebrate one of these days honoring Johnny Appleseed, or if you’re a really big fan of his work and/or apples, feel free to celebrate both days.
+The holiday is observed on September 26th by many to coincide with Mr. Chapman’s birth anniversary, but it is also observed on March 11th to coincide with the prime apple planting season.
+So, feel free to celebrate one of these days honoring Johnny Appleseed, or if you’re a really big fan of his work and/or apples, celebrate both days.

 The Life Of Johnny Appleseed

-The following year, Nathaniel and Lucy Chapman gave birth to a son named Nathaniel.
+The following year, Nathaniel and Lucy Chapman had a son named Nathaniel.
 According to some stories, 18-year-old John Chapman persuaded his 11-year-old half-brother Nathaniel to head west with him in 1792.
 The two supposedly lived a nomadic life until their father moved out west in 1805 and met them in Ohio.

-Even though the popular image of Johnny Appleseed is that he spread apple seeds randomly everywhere he went, that’s not really accurate.
-What he actually did was to plant nurseries, erect fences around these nurseries, and then leave them in the care of neighbors to the nursery.
+Even though the popular image of Johnny Appleseed is that he spread apple seeds randomly everywhere he went, that’s not entirely accurate.
+He actually planted nurseries, erected fences around these nurseries, and then left them in the care of neighbors.

 Every year or two, he would return to the nursery to tend to the trees.
-The very first nursery that he planted was on the bank of Brokenstraw Creek in Pennsylvania.
-One of the reasons why he planted trees so proficiently was because of a frontier law that enabled anyone to lay claim to a piece of land by merely establishing a homestead.
+The very first nursery he planted was on the bank of Brokenstraw Creek in Pennsylvania.
+One of the reasons he planted trees so proficiently was because of a frontier law that allowed anyone to lay claim to a piece of land by merely establishing a homestead.

-Over the course of his life, he traveled over 100,000 square miles, so that gives you an idea of just how much land he could’ve accumulated.
-By the time of his death on March 11, 1845, he had over 1,200+ acres of land.
+Over the course of his life, he traveled over 100,000 square miles, which gives you an idea of just how much land he could have accumulated.
+By the time of his death on March 11, 1845, he had over 1,200 acres of land.

 Fun Facts About Apples

-For everyone hoping that we’d do a section on apple trivia, we’re happy to say that we aren’t going to disappoint.
-We’ve gathered together some fun apple facts below.
+For everyone hoping for a section on apple trivia, we’re happy to say that we won’t disappoint.
+We’ve gathered some fun apple facts below.

 • The only apple native to North America is the crabapple.